oslfmt/simple-eth-wallet/Cosmos.md

 2. Sending: look into how Keplr, other Cosmos wallets send their transactions.
    Is there a 3rd party service analogous to Infura but for Cosmos?
 Alternatively, I can look into running my own node.

+### Update 4/15
+- gRPC
+- REST
+- Tendermint RPC
+- The above I think I need access to a node/am running a Cosmos node

+- I can use REST/Tendermint RPC and just send json encoded transaction instead of protobufs?
+- Current plan: use datahub Cosmos REST API to send RawTxns